joyboseroy/indus_decipher/README.md

 locally via `data/convert_etcsl_to_csv.py`, `data/convert_dcs_sanskrit_to_csv.py`,
 and `data/convert_tamil_to_csv.py` (each script's docstring has the source and license details; see also CITATIONS.md).

+Before analyzing this data yourself, three files are worth reading
+first: **`CORPUS_REGISTRY.md`** (every corpus, its real numbers, and what's actually been verified about it), **`CLAIM_EVIDENCE_MATRIX.md`** (every substantive claim this project makes, its evidence, and what it does NOT establish -- including two claims this project made and later walked back itself), and **`python3 reproduce.py`** (runs the headline checks against expected values in under two minutes and tells you PASS/FAIL/SKIPPED, rather than asking you to eyeball a console dump).

 ## Project layout